 > LEARN MORE

-Cal has been in ministry for more than 35 years: served as lead pastor; church planter; coach and mentor; and as a District Departmental Director.
+Cal has been in ministry for more than 40 years,and has served as lead pastor, church planter, church network director, coach and mentor, and as a District Departmental Director.
 In recent years, he worked with the Arizona District as the Healthy Church Network Director and in the Illinois District as their Church Planting Director.
-We are excited to have Cal working in the Northern California & Nevada District serving as our Church Planting and Pastoral Care Director.

 > LEARN MORE